How Do You Calculate a Wrongful Death Settlement?

 • The victim’s closest living family member

 Whether you choose to settle your wrongful death suit or go to trial depends on the settlement amount.
-The settlement should compensate for damages, which may include:
+The settlement should compensate for economic and non-economic damages.
+Economic damages are any expenses related to the decedent’s injuries and death.
+Non-economic damages provide compensation for the personal suffering the decedent’s family members endured.
+Grounds for economic and non-economic damages may include:

 • Lost wages (including future value)